infosecNarrator/alx-low_level_programming/0x00-hello_world/README.md

 # This repo contains file for the hello world module in ALX's c course as follows:
-0 - runs a c file through preprocessor and saves results in another file.
-1 - compiles a c file but does not link
+0 - runs a c file through preprocessor and saves results in another file.\n 1 - compiles a c file but does not link
 2 - generate assembly code and save it to a file
 3 - compile a c file and create a named exe